-- I have a right to be happy and to be treated with compassion in this school. - I have the right to be myself in this school: this means that no one will treat me unfairly based on who I am. - I have the right to be safe in this school: this means no one will hit me, kick me, push me, pinch me, threaten me, or hurt me physically in any way at any time. - I have the right to expect my property to be safe in this school. - I have the right to learn, seek knowledge, ask meaningful questions, seek answers and to learn about others and myself in this school. - I have the right to be helped to learn self-control in this school: this means that no one will silently stand by while I abuse the rights of others or when others abuse my rights. - I have the right to expect that all of these rights will be mine in all circumstances so long as I am exercising my responsibilities within the policies of this handbook
+- 1. Students have a right to be happy and to be treated with compassion in this school. - 2.
+Students have the right to be theirself in this school: this means that no one will treat them unfairly based on who they are. - 3.
+Students have the right to be safe in this school: this means no one will hit, kick, push, pinch, threaten, or hurt them physically in any way at any time. - 4.
+Students have the right to expect their property to be safe in this school. - 5.
+Students have the right to learn, seek knowledge, ask meaningful questions, seek answers and to learn

+- about others and theirself in this school. - 6.
+Students have the right to be helped to learn self-control in this school: this means that no one will silently stand by while they abuse the rights of others or when others abuse their rights. - 7.
+Students have the right to expect that all of these rights will be theirs in all circumstances so long as they are exercising their responsibilities within the policies of this handbook